internetarchive/bookreader/README.md

 }
 ```

+## Development

+At the time of writing, all of BookReader's JS codebase does not use any compilation.
+The source files are edited directly.
+However, the CSS is built with SCSS.
+Use `npm run build` to build the scss file.

 ## Tests

 Tests use [QUnit](https://qunitjs.com/).
 To run all tests, start up an HTTP server at the root of the project and navigate to `/tests/qunit.html` in a browser.